vraj-patel-15/Dice-Roller/README.md

-It is the first Androdi App that I made with latest Jetpack Compose which is the preferred UI toolkit for Android Development
+It is the first Android App that I made with latest Jetpack Compose which is the preferred UI toolkit for Android Development